dave-shawley/hypermedia/README.rst

 attempts to provide a few mechanisms to make developing RESTful protocols simpler.

-..
-Random notes for geeks that read the ReST source
-..
-"Hypermedia is defined by the presence of application control
-.. information embedded within, or as a layer above, the presentation
-.. of information." - Roy T. Fielding.
+    *"Hypermedia is defined by the presence of application control information embedded within, or as a layer above, the presentation of information."* - Roy T. Fielding.
-..
-..
-RFC-5988: Link Header
-..
-RFC-6570: URI Template

 What?
 -----